Kunwar Pratap Singh Barhath: Bareilly Central Jail- imprisonment and death

-"Revolutionary leaders Shri Kesari Singh Barhath and his brother Zorawar Singh Barhath and son Pratap Singh Barhath have made valuable contributions to the freedom movement.
-The entire family of Shri Barhath has sacrificed everything in the freedom movement.
-They are all our sources of inspiration."

 Legacy

 Pratap Singh Barhath along with other members of the Barhath family of Shahpura is taught as part of the secondary syllabus in the RBSC board in Rajasthan.

-In 1976, Brij Mohan Sapoot wrote a poetic work titled "Balidani Barhat" as tribute to the Barhath Family of Shahpura.

-Kesari Singh Barhath Panorama

-In November 2022, Rajasthan Chief Minister Ashok Gehlot has approved a proposal of Rs 4 crore for the construction of a panorama of freedom fighter Kesari Singh Barath at Shahpura in Bhilwara, which will include a main panorama building, boundary wall, path-way, auditorium, library, audio-video system, various art works, entrance, statue and inscription.
-The panorama will provide information about the works and personalities of the brave revolutionary members of the Barhath family and educate the younger generation about their rights.

 Shaheed Mela

 Since last 50 years, from 1974 onwards, every year on 23 December, Shaeed Mela is celebrated in memory of the Barhath family.
-It was on this day that Zorawar Singh hurled a bomb on the British Viecroy of India in 1912.
+It was on this day that Zorawar Singh hurled a bomb on the British Viceroy of India in 1912.
 A fair is organized in their hometown at Shahpura and the event takes place at Shahid Trimurti Memorial which displays the statues of Thakur Kesari Singh, Thakur Zorawar Singh, and Kunwar Pratap Singh.
 The event is presided by the political class including MPs, MLAs, and local politicians.

 Shri Pratap Singh Barhath Government College

 Shri Pratap Singh Barhath Government College, Shahpura is a government college in Shahpura, Rajasthan.

 Portraits in Delhi Assembly

-In January 2019, portraits of revolutionaries of the Barhath Family including Thakur Kesari Singh Barhath, Zorawar Singh Barhath, and Kunwar Pratap Singh Barhath were placed in the gallery of the Delhi Assembly(Vidhan Sabha).
+In January 2019, portraits of revolutionaries of the Barhath family, including Pratap Singh Barhath, were placed in the gallery of the Delhi Legislative Assembly.